yousefzook/compiler/README.md

 meaning discussed in class: - | + * ( )
 * Any reserved symbol needed to be used within the language, is preceded by an escape backslash character.
 ---
+## 2. Parser Generator
+The parser generator expects an LL (1) grammar as input.
+It should compute First and Follow sets and uses them to construct a predictive parsing table for the grammar.
+If input file is not in LL1 form, the gernerator will do `Left Factoring` and `Left Recuresion` elimination techinques.

+The table is to be used to drive a predictive top-down parser.
+If the input grammar is not LL (1), an appropriate error message should be produced.
+The generated parser is required to produce some representation of the leftmost derivation for a correct input.
+If an error is encountered, a panic-mode error recovery routine is to be called to print an error message and to resume parsing.
+The parser generator is required to be tested using the given context free grammar of a small subset of Java.
+Of course, you have to modify the grammar to allow predictive parsing.
+Combine the lexical analyzer generated in phase1 and parser such that the lexical analyzer is to be called by the parser to find the next token.
+Use the simple program given in phase 1 to test the combined lexical analyzer and parser.

+CFG Input File Format:
+* CFG input file is a text file.
+* Production rules are lines in the form LHS ::= RHS
+* Production rule can be expanded over many lines.
+* Terminal symbols are enclosed in single quotes.
+* \L represents Lambda symbol.
+* The symbol | is used in RHS of production rules with the meaning discussed in class.
+* Any reserved symbol needed to be used within the language, is preceded by an escape backslash character.

+---
 ## Before running: